graceb4/cyc-ms-raw-data/README.md

 Raw data for cyc manuscript.
-Raw Data for all of the main figures (1-7) is uploaded here.
+Raw Data for all of the main figures (1-7) and supplemental figures (S1-5) is uploaded here.
-Raw data for supplemental figures: Suppl.
-Figure 2, 3, 4